VAT Regulations for E-Commerce Businesses curated on April 22, 2021.

 What happens if I don’t register for VAT, even after crossing the mandatory threshold?

-You will then have an additional penalty for late return filing of AED 1,000 for the first return and AED 2,000 for each return after that.
+You will then have an additional penalty for late return filing of AED 1,000 for the first return and AED 2,000 for each return after that within the 12 month period.
 There will also be a charge for late payment fee, which will be a percentage of the payable amount, this can go upto 300%.